 (if any).
-Once concerns about the integrity of a faculty member's scholarly activities or accusations of fraud or misconduct in scholarship are raised (the "Allegation"), the Provost shall convene a Preliminary Review Committee composed of himself/herself, the Associate Dean for Faculty Support and Director of CITLS, and the Chair of the Academic Research Committee (the "Preliminary Review Committee").
-The Provost shall ensure that no proposed member of the Preliminary Review Committee has a conflict of interest or is a member of the same academic department as the Scholar or the Complainant (if any).
-In cases where either the Associate Dean for Faculty Support and Director of CITLS or the Chair of the Academic Research Committee has a conflict of interest or is a member of the same academic department as the Scholar or the Complainant (if any), the other members of the Academic Research Committee shall select a replacement.
+Once concerns about the integrity of a faculty member's scholarly activities or accusations of fraud or misconduct in scholarship are raised (the "Allegation"), the Provost shall convene a Preliminary Review Committee composed of the Provost, the Dean of the Faculty, and the Chair of the Academic Research Committee (the "Preliminary Review Committee").
+The Provost shall ensure that no proposed member of the Preliminary Review Committee has a conflict of interest or is a member of the same academic department/program as the Scholar or the Complainant (if any).
+In cases where either the Dean of the Faculty or the Chair of the Academic Research Committee has a conflict of interest or is a member of the same academic department/program as the Scholar or the Complainant (if any), the other members of the Academic Research Committee shall select a replacement.
 In cases where the Provost is the Scholar or the Complainant or has a conflict of interest, the President shall designate someone to act in place of the Provost in leading the investigation and in performing all other responsibilities assigned to the Provost in this procedure.
 The Provost shall inform the Scholar about the Preliminary Review and about the Allegation.
 In the case of a Complainant, that individual will also be informed that a Preliminary Review is underway.
 During the Preliminary Review, every reasonable effort shall be made to protect the privacy rights of all parties, but confidentiality cannot be guaranteed.
 The Preliminary Review Committee shall first determine whether the information presented constitutes a matter to which the Procedures properly apply.
 It shall then assess whether the suspicion is groundless, frivolous, or malicious or whether it warrants further inquiry.
 The Preliminary Review Committee shall promptly terminate any Allegation that is groundless, frivolous, or malicious.
-[Rev. 08-43, 2014] [Revised per Provost]
+[Rev. 08-43, 2014, 2019, 2020]